Deployment modes

 glooMgmtServerConfiguration for the Gloo management server.

-glooNetworkGloo Network agent configuration options.
+glooNetworkGloo Network configuration options.

 glooPortalServerConfiguration for the Gloo Portal server deployment.